Free Fillable Forms e-File FAQs

 How long will my State Fillable Forms be available?

-State Fillable Forms for the current tax year will be available until October 20, 2014.
+State Fillable Forms for the current tax year will be available until mid-October of the current calendar year.

 You will be able to access your tax return through the last day you can file a tax return through the State Fillable Forms program for the current tax year.
 After that, your return will be backed up and then removed from the State Fillable Forms database.
 Sign in to your return with your user ID and password.